An Effective Trick to Quickly Remove Dents in Wood

 - 1 heat resistant cloth

-To start, put some water on the area with the dent as if you were trying to fill it in.
+Firstly, put some water on the area with the dent as if you were trying to fill it in.

-Place the cloth over the wooden surface so that it absorbs the water.
+Step 2Then place the cloth over the wooden surface so that it absorbs the water.

 With the temperature set to high, iron the cloth for a couple of minutes until the water is completely dry.